-School lunches can be ordered through the school lunch order service which operates daily.
-Only items on the menu can be ordered.
-Prices are reasonable with updated price lists distributed periodically.
-Students place their lunch order before morning lessons in their classroom canteen basket.
+School lunches can be ordered through the school lunch order service which operates twice a week (Mondays and Fridays).
+Menu and ordering can be done through QKR.
 The lunch order menu encourages healthy eating and as such, pies, pasties, chips, sweets, fizzy drinks etc are not available through this service.